Section 5: Bracero Program

 Some Mexican Dishes.

 Miss Wilson suggests a fried bean recipe, Frijoles Refritos.
 Soak one pint pinto beans overnight.
 Add one clove garlic minced, salt and pepper, cook until soft.
 Drain off about one inch of juice.
-Mash some of the beans of thickening.
+Mash some of the beans for thickening.
 Pour rest of beans in one quarter cup hot oil and fry.
 Add mashed beans.
 Fry until partly dry and crisp.
 Pinto beans are valuable for protein and starch and are high in vitamin B1 content.

 When one of the workers was not sure what a dish was, he would put a small bite on the back of his hand, taste it.
 If he decided he would like some, he would then dish it out on his plate.
 But there was no wasting resulting from one of the men taking something he could not eat.